OBeeNya/Coursera_ML_Andrew_Ng/Week 7/Readme.md

 This specific kernel is a *gaussian kernel*.
 If x and l are similar, k will be close to 1.
 If x is far from l, k will be close to 0.
 If sigma is large, f will derive more slowly.
+We precdict y=1 if theta*f>0.

 *Kernel II:*